bgkillas/kalc/README.md

 FLAGS: --help (this message)
 --tau fractions are shown in tau instead of pi
---deg compute in degrees, gets rid of complex support for non hyperbolic trig functions --2d [num] number of points to graph in 2D
---3d [num] number of points to graph in 3D
---xr [min] [max] x range for graphing
+--deg compute in degrees, gets rid of complex support for non hyperbolic trig functions --2d [num] number of points to graph in 2D (default 40000) --3d [num] number of points to graph in 3D (default 400) --xr [min] [max] x range for graphing
 --yr [min] [max] y range for graphing
 --zr [min] [max] z range for graphing
 --debug displays computation time in nanoseconds

-- Type "exit" to exit the program.
+- Type "exit" to exit the program
-- Type "clear" to clear the screen.
+- Type "clear" to clear the screen
-- Type "help" to see this message.
+- Type "help" to see this message
-- Type "history" to see the history of calculations.
+- Type "history" to see the history of calculations
-- Type "deg" to switch to degrees mode.
+- Type "deg" to switch to degrees mode
-- Type "rad" to switch to radians mode.
+- Type "rad" to switch to radians mode
-- Type "tau" to show fractions in tau.
+- Type "tau" to show fractions in tau
-- Type "pi" to show fractions in pi.
+- Type "pi" to show fractions in pi
-- Type "2d" [num] to set the number of points in 2D graphs.
+- Type 2d=[num] to set the number of points in 2D graphs (default 40000)
-- Type "3d" [num] to set the number of points in 3D graphs.
+- Type 3d=[num] to set the number of points in 3D graphs (default 400)
-- Type "xr" [min] [max] to set the x range for graphing.
+- Type xr=[min],[max] to set the x range for graphing
-- Type "yr" [min] [max] to set the y range for graphing.
+- Type yr=[min],[max] to set the y range for graphing
-- Type "zr" [min] [max] to set the z range for graphing.
+- Type zr=[min],[max] to set the z range for graphing
-- Type "debug" to toggle debug mode.
+- Type "debug" to toggle debug mode

 Trigonometric functions:
 - sin, cos, tan, asin, acos, atan